svetlanama/ASAutoResizingTextView/README.md

 ![Alt text](https://github.com/svetlanama/ASAutoResizingTextView/blob/master/Example/images/configuration1.png "Demo")

-Do not forget to create the param sendTextViewHeightConstraint and to connect this with the Inspector textViewHeight constrant.
+Do not forget to create the param `sendTextViewHeightConstraint`(call it whatever you want) and to connect this with the constraint in the Inspector `textViewHeight`.

 ![Alt text](https://github.com/svetlanama/ASAutoResizingTextView/blob/master/Example/images/configuration2.png "Demo")